AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 A: I don’t know

 R: We are in the age of information -- everything is available in the form of some information.
 How things have progressed over the ages is first there was the artisanal age where things were handmade and in small quantities.
 They were customised items sometimes serving very specific needs.
 Then came the industrial age, where people invented machines that could make the same items that the artisans were making but on a larger scale and more quickly.
-Then came the corporate age (I can’t recollect how he defined this age.), and now we are in the information age.
+Then came the corporate age, which continued the scaling up, and now we are in the information age.
 The Skill-Ed programme allows us to return to the artisan’s age, but taking with us the advancements that the industrial, corporate and information ages have to offer to us.
 Fab labs are these communities that allow you to make anything.
-After the first lab that was set up in the US, the second one was set up in a village near Pune (Paval).
+After the first lab that was set up in the US, the second one was set up in a village near Pune (Vigyan Ashram).
 This is often referred to as ground zero because the lab mentors wanted to test if the skills provided through the workshop and training actually help upskill people with no prior skills.
 The main purpose of all these labs are to democratise learning and make learning accessible.
 What is one thing that is not accessible to you as an individual today?

 A: The knowledge and tools to make the product that I want to.